Fixtures

 The "Tuzos" would have to wait 19 years before being able to return to the Primera División, after winning the Segunda División for second time in the 1991–92 season, but the following year they were relegated for the second time, at the end of the 1992–93 season.
 The Primera División A de México is created in 1994, later called Ascenso MX.
 In the 1995–96 season, the team becomes champions of the Primera A for first time and is promoted to the Primera División.
 However, once again they would only participate in the Primera División for one season (1996–97 season) and were relegated again to the Primera A, that was the third and last relegation in the club's history.

 After the FMF splits the calendar into two half-length tournaments, Pachuca won the Invierno 1997 tournament and becomes champions of the Primera A for second time.
-Also won the 1998 Copa Campeón de Ascenso, beating Tigrillos UANL and were promoted to the Primera División for fourth time and last promotion in the club's history.
+Also won the Campeón de Ascenso 1997–1998, beating Tigrillos UANL and were promoted to the Primera División for fourth time and the last promotion in the club's history.
 Pachuca returns to the Primera División in 1998, and since then it has remained in the top level division.
 In the 1998–99 season, the team breaks its own bad streak with a draw against Atlante in the Estadio Azteca in front of 30,000 people and avoids returning to the Primera División A.

-Pachuca's golden era (1999–2010)
+CF Pachuca's golden era (1999–2010)

 The golden era of the club as its most winning years are known, in which Pachuca won most of its titles, winning 11 titles in 11 years (5 league titles, 4 CONCACAF titles, 1 Copa Sudamericana and 1 North American SuperLiga).
-It started in the Invierno 1999 tournament, Pachuca were crowned champions of the Primera División de México for the first time in its history, defeating Cruz Azul 1–0 in extra time of the final second leg on December 19, 1999 under the coach Javier Aguirre, which culminated with a golden goal scored by the striker Alejandro Glaria.
-After winning the league title, the club was invited to participate in the 2000 Copa Merconorte, which was its first participation in CONMEBOL competitions.
-They finished third in their group and failed to qualify for the knockout stages.
+It started in the Invierno 1999 tournament, Pachuca under the coach Javier Aguirre were crowned champions of the Primera División de México for the first time in its history.
+On December 19, 1999, Pachuca defeated Cruz Azul 3–2 on aggregate in the finals, winning the second leg at the Estadio Azul 1–0 with a golden goal scored by the striker Alejandro Glaria in the 92th minute of extra time.

 Copa Sudamericana 2006